-Drinking Alcohol in Qatar: Important Rules To Know (2024)
+Drinking Alcohol in Qatar: Important Rules To Know (2025)

 Is Alcohol Allowed in Qatar?

 The answer is yes!
-Consumption of alcohol bought from authorized suppliers is legal in Qatar, but here is the catch: drinking in public is strictly prohibited and punishable by law.
+Consumption of alcohol bought from authorised suppliers is legal in Qatar, but here is the catch: drinking in public is strictly prohibited and punishable by law.
 It is legally allowed for tourists and non-Muslim residents to drink in private as long as they do not get intoxicated and create a nuisance for others.

 At present, bars, clubs, and high-end restaurants licensed by hotels serve alcohol to guests over the age of 21.
 Non-muslim residents can buy liquor for home consumption from a state-controlled distributor through a permit system.